 The recipients of the Bender Teaching Awards are selected by a committee of faculty and students based on the above criteria and materials submitted.

 To endorse the nomination, the department is asked to submit the following supporting materials electronically as a single PDF document.

 - One letter (1–2 pages) stating the department’s support of the nominee and addressing all of the criteria.
 This letter should be from the department chair or other departmental colleague with the chair's co-signature.
 If the nominee is the chair the letter should be from the Dean’s office.

 - Summary of teaching experience and approach (1 page).

 - Any other supporting materials the nominee wishes to include (max 15 pages).

 The submission package should be a maximum of 18 pages; materials beyond the 18-page limit will not be considered.

 *Nomination materials will not be returned.*

-Nominations for 2018-2019 Faculty Awards will be open from October 9th through November 24th.
-Submission packets from candidates endorsed by their department are due to Aaron Kramer by January 26th.
+Nominations for 2019-2020 will be open from October 7th through November 22nd.
+Submission packets from candidates endorsed by their department are due to The Office for Faculty Affairs by January 24th.

 - Academy of Distinguished Teachers